infOpen/ansible-role-pgadmin4/README.md

 This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.

+You must manage pip and Python dev with a dedicated role or add them to role `pgadmin4_system_dependencies`.

 ## Testing

 This role use [Molecule](https://github.com/metacloud/molecule/) to run tests.